TheBrownViking20/katacoda-scenarios/test/intro.md

 # <p align="center">Linear Regression with Python</p>

-## Linear Regression from scratch using NumPy
+## Multiple Linear Regression using Python

 In this scenario, you will learn how to create linear regression algorithms from scratch using Numpy, a library for numeric computing in Python.
 Building linear regression algorithms using just mathematical formulas and linear algebra provides in-depth knowledge about the algorithm's inner working and helps in building intuition in future use cases.
 We will be using other python libraries for this tutorial.
 We will use pandas for data loading and data manipulation, matplotlib for data visualization and Scikit-learn for data preprocessing and modeling.